Battle of George Square: 40-hour Strike

-At the meeting concern was voiced that, given the concurrent European popular uprisings, the strike had the possibility to spread throughout the country.
+At the meeting, concern was voiced that, given the concurrent European popular uprisings, the strike had the possibility to spread throughout the country.
 While it was government policy at the time to not involve itself in labour disputes, the agreed action was justified to ensure there was 'sufficient force' present within the immediate locale of Glasgow to secure the continuation of public order and operation of municipal services.
 The decision to use the armed forces to provide the requested force, in the absence of a declaration of martial law, required those forces be acting on behalf of a civil authority.
 On the meeting's close, instructions were sent to Scottish Command informing of the situation and to be prepared to deploy government troops if requested.

 Violence between protesters and police

 On 31 January, a large number of strikers (contemporary estimates range from 20,000 to 25,000) congregated in George Square.
 They were awaiting an answer to the telegram the Lord Provost of Glasgow had sent to the Prime Minister on behalf of a delegation of strikers on 29 January, asking the government to intervene.

-Accounts differ on what initiated the violence on the day, but police testimony at the following trials records that the police baton charged the striking workers at 12:20.
+The failure of the tram workers to join the strike and thereby paralyse transport in the city had been a source of growing tension in the preceding days.
+Some of the strikers tried to stop the tram traffic in the Square.
+Attempts by the police to clear a way for the trams led to a series of baton charges and growing violence.

-As the fighting started in George Square, a Clyde Workers' Committee deputation was in the Glasgow City Chambers meeting with the Lord Provost of Glasgow.
+As the fighting started in George Square, a Clyde Workers' Committee deputation was in the Glasgow City Chambers waiting to meet the Lord Provost of Glasgow.
 On hearing the news, CWC leaders David Kirkwood and Emanuel Shinwell left the City Chambers.
 Kirkwood was knocked to the ground by a police baton.
-Then he, William Gallacher and Shinwell were arrested.
+Then he, Shinwell, and William Gallacher were arrested.
 They were charged with "instigating and inciting large crowds of persons to form part of a riotous mob".
-Kirkwood was found not guilty at trial after a photograph was submitted to the court, showing him being struck from behind by a policeman, in an apparently unprovoked attack.

-After the baton charge, the outnumbered police retreated from George Square.
 The fighting between the strikers and police, some mounted, spread into the surrounding streets and continued into the night.
-During the evening Police Constable William McGregor (who had recently returned to the police from the army) was struck on the head by a bottle thrown by rioters in the Saltmarket; he died of his injuries on 1 June 1919.
+During the evening, Police Constable William McGregor (who had recently returned to the police from the army) was struck on the head by a bottle thrown by rioters in the Saltmarket; he died of his injuries on 1 June 1919.